conan-io/docs/tutorial/developing_packages/editable_packages.rst

 export-pkg`` to store them in the local cache, so that consumers use the packages stored in the cache.
 In some cases, when you want to consume these packages while developing them, it can be tedious to run ``conan create`` each time you make changes to the package.
-For those cases, you can put your package in editable mode, and consumers will be able to find the headers and artifacts in your local working directory, eliminating the need for packaging.
+For those cases, you can put your package in editable mode and consumers will be able to find the headers and artifacts in your local working directory, eliminating the need for packaging.